vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 [chatbots and grounded generation](/docs/learn/grounded-generation/grounded-generation-overview) use case documentation.

-The summary will come back in the following format:
+The summary comes back in the following format:

 ```protobuf
 message Summary {